tyedem/NFT-AuctionHouse/README.md

 To run the application, clone the code from the following GitHub link [git@github.com:tyedem/Project-3.git].

-1. Step 1: Compile the `auction.sol` to ensure it compiles without any errors.
+1. Compile the `auction.sol` to ensure it compiles without any errors.

-2. Step 2: Compile the `AuctionRegistry.sol` to ensure it is compiled successfully.
+2. Compile the `AuctionRegistry.sol` to ensure it is compiled successfully.

-3. Step 3: Prior to deployment, ensure your MetaMask/wallet is connected and the corresponding item (Injected Web3 for Remix IDE) is selected.
+3. Prior to deployment, ensure your MetaMask/wallet is connected and the corresponding item (Injected Web3 for Remix IDE) is selected.

-4. Step 4: Deploy the `auction.sol` and check the deployed contracts to ensure it is there.
+4. Deploy the `auction.sol` and check the deployed contracts to ensure it is there.
 Copy the address as it would be required for the next step.

-5. Step 5: Add the `auction.sol` contract address to the Deploy the AuctionRegistry.sol and proceed to deploy the AuctionRegistry.sol
+5. Add the `auction.sol` contract address to the Deploy the AuctionRegistry.sol and proceed to deploy the AuctionRegistry.sol

-6. Step 6: Use the `auction.sol` address in `AuctionRegistry.sol` deployed contract in the SetApprovalForAll  to the Deploy the AuctionRegistry.sol and proceed to deploy the AuctionRegistry.sol
+6. Use the `auction.sol` address in `AuctionRegistry.sol` deployed contract in the SetApprovalForAll  to the Deploy the AuctionRegistry.sol and proceed to deploy the AuctionRegistry.sol

+### streamlit dapp

+1. Copy deployed `AuctionRegistry.sol` contract address to SMART_CONTRACT_ADDRESS key in .env file in location of AuctionRegistry dapp.
+Do the same for `auction.sol`, but in separate .env file in location of Auction dapp.
+Locations for each captured in below steps
+2. Open command line interface terminal
+3. For NFTRegistry dapp, navigate to location Project-3/Final/Streamlit_for_registry, then input command `streamlit run app.py`
+4. For Auction dapp, navigate to location Project-3/Final/Streamlit_for_registry, then input command `streamlit run app.py`

 ## Video Demos